-The BELvue Museum has been closely following government recommendations since the beginning of the COVID-19 crisis.
-Following the decisions of the National Security Council on Wednesday 13 May we are delighted to organise the reopening on 18 May 2020.
+The BELvue museum has been closely following government recommendations since the beginning of the COVID-19 crisis.

 Several hygiene measures have been put in place in order to guarantee the safety of each visitor.
 These measures are likely to evolve according to the adaptations of the government directives.
-You will find the list of measures below :
+You will find the list of the currently applied measures here below :

 1. Before coming to the museum

 You can book your visit via the BELvue website, whether it is for a visit to the BELvue Museum, a temporary exhibition or the Coudenberg Palace.
 If you wish to visit several tours, please book each visit individually.
-Maximum 15 tickets per person.
-If you need help with online booking, you can send an email to [email protected] .
+If you need help with online booking, you can send an email to [email protected]

 Wearing a mask is mandatory.
 If you don't have one, you can buy a bag with a mask and gloves at the entrance.
 We strongly recommend electronic payments.

-For the children who participate in the games "Mimi & Momo", "The Minister is me" and the booklet of the feminism exhibition, please bring along your own grey and coloured pencils.
+For the children who participate in the games "Mimi & Momo", "I'm the minister!", "On the road with Zeno" and the booklet of the exhibition "Comès.
+Of Shadow and Silence", please bring along your own grey and colored pencils.

 2. On site